Jurjen-VasC/PWN-Demo/Raspberry Pi/README.md

 ## Setting up the Raspberry Pi

 First download and install the latest version of Hasbian on a SD card.
-Hasbian is a special version of Raspbian that includes Home Assistent.
+Hassbian is a special version of Raspbian that includes Home Assistent.
 Install the 32 bit version which is the recommended version at this time.
+Detailed instructions can be found [here](https://www.home-assistant.io/docs/installation/hassbian/).

 ### Getting the default files from Github